jnozzi/cocoadev.com/SiteContent/General/NSDictionaryToText.markdown

 Hi All,

-How to convert an [[NSDictionary]] to a text file easyly and efficiently.
+How to convert an General/NSDictionary to a text file easyly and efficiently.

 Thanks in advance.

 ----
-Look at the docs for [[NSDictionary]]'s -writeToFile:atomically: method.
-Please research this sort of thing a little further before posting (: -- [[RobRix]]
+Look at the docs for General/NSDictionary's -writeToFile:atomically: method.
+Please research this sort of thing a little further before posting (: -- General/RobRix

 Sorry i am very new to cocoa